HPCarey/coders-hangman2/README.md

 1. In the validate_user_input function, I initially had some feedback that displayed a message to tell the user their guess was correct or incorrect.
 At first this displayed just fine, albeit above the hangman, not below where I would have liked.
 After implementing os.system("clear") these messages stopped displaying and I was unable to find a way to display them without getting rid of the clear method.

     * In the end, I prefer to have the terminal cleared at each step as it looks more readable and clear for the user.
 The user's guess is clearly displayed after each input and there are multiple ways that they can read their guesses as being correct or incorrect without the written message, ie. the hangman, the lives count the correct letters and incorrect letters list.
 So I decided to keep the clear method active instead.
+2. The code works exactly as I want it to.
+However it could use some refactoring and simplifying as some problems were solved as I went along and looking back over the code there are a lot of repeated instructions.

 ## **Deployment**